covertcast/bls-api-client/README.md

 ## Configuration

-Everything has a sensible default, so `blsapi` works out of the box.
+Everything has a sensible default, so `bls-api-client` works out of the box.

 ### API key